Oklahoma State vs. TCU NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Oklahoma State and its opponents have scored at least 54.5 points -- this matchup's over/under -- just twice this season.
+- Oklahoma State and its opponents have scored at least 54.5 points -- this matchup's point total -- just two times this season.

-- TCU has combined with its opponents to score more than 54.5 points in six of eight games this season.
+- The two teams combine to score 60.1 points per game, 5.6 more than the over/under in this contest.

-- Saturday's total is 5.6 points lower than the two team's combined 60.1 points per game average.

-- These two squads combine to allow 47.4 points per game, 7.1 fewer than this contest's over/under.
+- These two squads combine to surrender 47.4 points per game, 7.1 fewer than this contest's over/under.

-- The average total in Cowboys games this season is 51.9, 2.6 points fewer than Saturday's total of 54.5 .
+- The Cowboys and their opponents score an average of 51.9 points per game, 2.6 fewer than Saturday's total.

-- The 54.5-point total for this game is 4.9 points below the 59.4 points per game average total in Horned Frogs games this season.
+- The 54.5-point over/under for this game is 4.9 points below the 59.4 points per game average total in Horned Frogs games this season.

 Oklahoma State Stats and Trends

-- Oklahoma State has played nine games, with seven wins against the spread.
+- In Oklahoma State's nine games this year, it has seven wins against the spread.

-- This season, the Cowboys won ATS in their only game as a favorite of 13.5 points or more.
+- The Cowboys covered the spread in their only game when favored by 13 points or more.

-- Oklahoma State's games this year have hit the over on three of eight set point totals (37.5%).
+- Oklahoma State has gone over the point total in 37.5% of its opportunities this year (three times in eight games with a set point total).

-- Oklahoma State is 2-0 against the spread and 2-0 overall in games when it scores more than 31.1 points.
+- When Oklahoma State puts up more than 31.1 points, it is 2-0 against the spread and 2-0 overall.

-- Oklahoma State is 2-0 against the spread and 2-0 overall when the team totals more than 437.7 yards.
+- In games that Oklahoma State amasses more than 437.7 yards, the team is 2-0 against the spread and 2-0 overall.

 - This year, the Cowboys have 10 turnovers, one fewer than the Horned Frogs have takeaways (11).